kev1179/CEN3031-Group-62/Sprint3.md

 # Work Completed in Sprint 3 (Updated from Sprint 2)
 ### Frontend
-* Beautified the about, login, and registration page
-* Implemented a navigation bar that can be accessed from any page
-* Connected the login and registration pages to the backend
-* Created a color scheme for the website
-* (NEW): Implemented the Yelp API to show reviews made from restaurants to the user
+* Implemented the Yelp API to allow users to search for local restaurants
+* Fixed failing unit tests from Sprint 2

 ### Backend
 * Created system for user comments